lennyomg/Spotify-PowerShell/README.md

 3. Open application settings and add `https://lennyomg.github.io/Spotify-PowerShell/index.html` to the Redirect URIs list.
 4. Run `New-SpotifyAccessToken`.

 The command `New-SpotifyAccessToken` requests a new Spotify authorization token.
-Open the URL that the command prints to console and confirm authentication.
+Open the URL that the command prints to the console and confirm authentication.

 ```
 New-SpotifyAccessToken -CliendId "spotify-app-id"